Roundup Lawsuit Updates

 Judge Bolanos also noted that it was reasonable for the jury to conclude that Monsanto acted with malice by continuing to market and sell a dangerous product without a warning.

 Monsanto continues to deny the link between glyphosate and non-Hodgkin lymphoma.

-July 2018 – Monsanto Roundup Lawsuits received the court’s blessing to move forward!
-The Honorable Vince Chhabria, federal judge in San Francisco, ruled in favor of the thousands of individuals diagnosed with non-hodgkin’s lymphoma as a result of Roundup use.
-Monsanto requested to dismiss cases but Judge Chhabria held that plaintiffs’ put forth reliable scientific evidence that exposure to Monsanto’s Roundup weedkiller can cause cancer.
+Monsanto Roundup Lawsuits received the court’s blessing to move forward!
+The Honorable Vince Chhabria, the federal judge in San Francisco, ruled in favor of the thousands of individuals diagnosed with non-Hodgkin’s lymphoma as a result of Roundup use.
+Monsanto requested to dismiss cases but Judge Chabria held that plaintiffs’ put forth reliable scientific evidence that exposure to Monsanto’s Roundup weedkiller can cause cancer.

 We look forward to giving our clients should their day in court!

 Roundup Weed Killers, the popular herbicide manufactured by Monsanto, is the subject of Roundup lawsuits alleging non-Hodgkin’s Lymphoma, according to a 2015 report from the International Agency for Research on Cancer (IARC), a division of the World Health Organization.

 Roundup Weed Killers is a herbicide that kills broadleaf plants and grasses when applied to the leaves of the plants.
 Roundup is the world’s most widely used herbicide and the second-most popular weed killer for residential yards and gardens, according to National Geographic.

 Introduced by Monsanto in 1974, Roundup’s popularity increased dramatically in the 1990s when Monsanto introduced “Roundup Ready” crops that were genetically engineered to resist the herbicide so that farmers could apply it liberally on entire fields.